 Some argue that the ductwork essentially wipes out the performance benefits of mini-split equipment, and I say, “Trust the duct design!”
 A properly designed and installed duct system will perform well if it follows industry standards and best practices.
 I use the a Manual D, a protocol from a ACCA, and design ductwork as long as 30′ that are tested after install and show that they meet the required air flow.

-Every home we design, we integrate the HVAC design with the architecture, interior and structural designs early on to make sure the systems both physically fit and are sized appropriately to meet the heating and cooling demands.
-The Proud Green Home at a Serenbe is a perfect example; we decided on ducted mini-split heat pump system even before we started sketching the floor plan.
+Every home we design and build, we integrate the HVAC design with the architecture, interior and structural designs early on to make sure the systems both physically fit and are sized appropriately to meet the heating and cooling demands.
+The Proud Green Home at Serenbe and the High Performance Bungalow are perfect examples; we decided on ducted mini-split heat pump system even before we started sketching the floor plan.
 On the main level, we designed dropped ceilings in closets, and we’ll run the ductwork through pre-engineered wood “I”-Joists above.
 For the second floor, we put the fan coil and ERV (Enthalpy / Energy Recovery Ventilator) in the encapsulated attic, which means all equipment and ductwork will be above the ceiling joists and below insulated roof rafters.
 In other words, within the building enclosure of the home.